 The unit is designed not to blow cold air on HEAT mode, when the indoor heat exchanger is in one of the following three situations and the set temperature has not been reached.

-- A) When heating has just started.
+- A) When heating has just started

-- B) During defrosting.
+- B) During defrost cycle

-- C) Low temperature heating.
+- C) Low temperature heating

 The indoor or outdoor fan will stop running when defrosting.